• Skip to primary navigation

 A spoon full of microwaved mashed potatoes.

-Loaded mashed potatoes are a quick and easy weeknight side dish that’s made in the microwave for those nights when you have a hungry crowd and need potatoes in ten minutes.
-Bacon and crispy French’s fried onions give this dish all the flavor you could ask for.
+Loaded mashed potatoes are a quick and easy weeknight side dish that’s made in the microwave for those nights when you need potatoes in ten minutes.
+No boiling required.
+Load them up with bacon and crispy onions for an extra flavor boost.

 A bowl of loaded mashed potatoes with a small bowl of crispy onions.

-Don’t have time for yukon gold mashed potatoes, maybe the best mashed potatoes ever, then loaded mashed potatoes in the microwave are going to be your best friend.
+Don’t have time for yukon gold mashed potatoes, (the best mashed potatoes ever) then loaded mashed potatoes in the microwave are going to be your best friend.
 A chunkier version of mashed potatoes with bacon and all the fixins.

 While this recipe for loaded mashed potatoes is awesome by itself, the best part might be the crispy French’s fried onions that you’ll add to the the top right before serving.
 I’m not sure how they make these, but they are kind of magical.